dch133/Flash-Point-Fire-Rescue-Game/README.md

 3. If Client cannot connect, set a different DEFAULT_SERVER_PORT in NetworkManager.java
 4. If Client still cannot connect, in *src/networking/NetworkManager.java, set the DEFAULT_SERVER_IP to the one of your computer.
 See comments there.

-Screen shots:
+Game Screenshots:
-See pictures folder
+See Screenshots folder